 From the Instagram account wdka.teachermemes

-Both Peterson’s YouTube videos and the meme reactions to them could be characterized as forms, and ways, of publishing that meet existing popular demand.
+Both Peterson’s YouTube videos and the meme reactions to them could be characterised as forms, and ways, of publishing that meet existing popular demand.
 On top of that, they are built on formats and networks outside traditional publishing.
-Even if one doubts Peterson’s intellectual depth (since, for example, his take on Jacques Derrida’s deconstruction appears to be at best superficial, at worst not even based on first-hand reading), he is - whether one likes it or not - the first global YouTube ‘intellectual’; someone who rose to fame through his self-produced YouTube videos, not print publications.
-Peterson’s YouTubing does not exist in isolation, but is part of a larger “Alt-Right” discourse and network that includes, among others, the former VICE journalist and founder of the militant right-wing street fight organization Proud Boys, Gavin McInnes.
-(Among others, Peterson appeared in 2016 in McInnes’ YouTube talk show under the headline “Prof. Jordan Peterson: ‘Bloody neo-Marxists have invaded the campuses’”.)
-Peterson’s videos take up central “Alt-Right” talking points such as the “manosphere” view of traditional gender roles, the conspiracy narrative of “cultural marxism” and the meme “Pepe the Frog”, normalize them into mainstream conservative discourse, and give his social media audience the feeling that what they otherwise know only through trolling and meme subculture is scholarly sanctioned.
+Even if one doubts Peterson’s intellectual depth, he is—whether one likes it or not—the first global YouTube ‘intellectual’—someone who rose to fame through his self-produced YouTube videos, not print publications.
+Peterson’s YouTubing does not exist in isolation, but is part of a larger ‘Alt-Right’ discourse and network that includes, for example, the former VICE journalist and founder of the militant right-wing street fight organisation Proud Boys, Gavin McInnes.
+(Among others, Peterson appeared in 2016 on McInnes’ YouTube talk show under the headline ‘Prof. Jordan Peterson: “Bloody neo-Marxists have invaded the campuses”.’)
+Peterson’s videos take up central Alt-Right talking points—such as the ‘manosphere’ view of traditional gender roles, the conspiracy narrative of ‘cultural Marxism’ and the meme Pepe the Frog—normalise them into mainstream conservative discourse, and give his social media audience the feeling that what they otherwise know only through trolling and meme subculture is scholarly sanctioned.